peterpjaspers/yet-another-make/doc/yam.md

 - Unnecessary recompilation after undoing edits
 Assume you modify and save a C/C++ header file that is included by hundreds of C/C++cp files, then change your mind, undo the changes and start a build.
-Most build systems will recompile all the cpp files because their last-write-times have changed.
+Most build tools will recompile all the cpp files because their last-write-times have changed.
 Not so in Yam.
 By default a change in a file's last-write-time is a signal to Yam to verify whether (aspects of) its content has changed.
 Rebuilds only happen